Style & Makeup

 - Use hand gestures when appropriate.

 - Place your phone in silent mode to avoid these embarrassing WhatsApp notifications every time a meme is sent around your group chats.

 - Last but not least, do not drink, eat or chew gum, adopt a professional demeanour at all times.

 Let’s talk about staging your video call now, depending on whether you are seeing friends, your family or colleagues and business stakeholders, rules can be bent a little or relaxed.
-While you can roam around the house or visit your fridge on a drinks date with your girls or a catch-up with your mum, this is completely unacceptable in a business context, so is what you would wear and how you would style your hair.(Having said that, as promoters of well-being, feeling beautiful and self-confident, we would still encourage you to wear that blusher or pop of coral lipstick to show your loved ones that you are actually doing fine and feeling great, it is always reassuring to see friends or family members are preserving their sanity by making the effort to shower before 10am, brush their hair and wear something uplifting, other than a sloppy pair of track pants.) you can cut this part away if you feel it’s too long.
+While you can roam around the house or visit your fridge on a drinks date with your girls or a catch-up with your mum, this is completely unacceptable in a business context, so is what you would wear and how you would style your hair.(Having said that, as promoters of well-being, feeling beautiful and self-confident, we would still encourage you to wear that blusher or pop of coral lipstick to show your loved ones that you are actually doing fine and feeling great, it is always reassuring to see friends or family members are preserving their sanity by making the effort to shower before 10am, brush their hair and wear something uplifting, other than a sloppy pair of track pants.)

 In the context of a work video call, especially with several participants, background styling, makeup and clothing do matter and can really change the impression you make on participants.
 We asked fashion-tech entrepreneur Anabel Maldonado, journalist and founder ofPsykhe Fashion what her recommendations were in terms of staging a video call in the fashion industry: “backgrounds are massively overlooked and really form part of the impression.